 Alzheimer’s can be a challenging condition for those who face it.
 While the patient can experience high levels of difficulty in their day-to-day life, those who provide care for the patients can experience the same or greater levels of stress.
 Due to the complications Alzheimer’s patients face, they will often require care if they are not put into a residential facility, and most often, a loved one is the person providing the care.
-Once in a while, the caregiver may need a break too to avoid caregiver burnout, and that’s when respite care comes in.
-By learning more about respite care, and how it can help caregivers get a break, you can see if this is something you’d be interested in using.
+Once in a while, the caregiver may need a break too to avoid caregiver burnout, and that is when respite care comes in.
+By learning more about respite care, and how it can help caregivers get a break, you can see if this is something you would be interested in using.

 Taking a Break